 Several categories of companies are consistently the most active CSM hirers right now:

 The CS job market has shifted meaningfully since 2022.
-Here is where things stand heading into 2025:
+Here is where things stand now:

 Remote roles still exist but are more competitive